continuedev/continue/docs/docs/community/code-of-conduct.md

+---
-# Contributor Covenant Code of Conduct
+title: Contributor Covenant Code of Conduct
+sidebar_label: 📜 Code of Conduct
+---

 ## Our Pledge